HarryBin2002/kairoschain/README.md

 [> View example after rename](https://github.com/EscanBE/evermint/pull/1)

-### About Evermint
+### About Kairoschain

-Evermint is a fork of open source Evmos v12.1.6, maintained by Escan team with bug fixes, customization and enable developers to fork and transform to their chain, fully customized, in just 2 steps.
+Kairoschain is a fork of open source Evmos v12.1.6, maintained by Escan team with bug fixes, customization and enable developers to fork and transform to their chain, fully customized, in just 2 steps.

 _Important Note: Evermint was born for development and research purpose so maintainers do not support migration for new upgrade/breaking changes._